BrentGrammer/Statistics/NOTES/Probability/InferentialStatistics.md

 ### Average vs. Expected Value

 - Average: an empirical sample estimate based on a finite set of data.
-- **Expectation Value:** the expected average in the population, or from a very very large number of samples (approacing infinity)
+- **Expectation Value:** the expected average in the population, or from a very very large number of samples (approaching infinity)
+  - Does NOT involve sample data.
   - The average of the population, or the average of a very large number of samples from the population
   - Example: the expected value of a weighted die (1,2 have .25 p and 3,4,5,6 have .125 probability) is 3.
 This is different from the average (you need sample die rolls for the average)
   - If you were to repeat many series of dice throws (say 8 dice throws) and take the average outcome of all those roll samples, then you'd expect it to converge with the expected value. (but the average of a sample is not the same as the expected value)